Charles Schwab (SCHW) Last Update 3/20/25

 SOURCES OF VALUE

-While revenues from trading commissions have continued to decrease over the years, interest income on deposits, loans & securities has increased since 2010, on the back of substantially higher interest-earning assets and improved interest rates.
+While revenues from trading commissions have continued to decrease over the years, interest income on deposits, loans & securities has been rising, on the back of higher interest-earning assets and improved interest rates.

-We expect that net interest income will continue its solid growth over the Trefis forecast period on the back of continued growth in interest-earning assets and interest rates hikes in the future.
+We expect that net interest income will continue its solid growth over the Trefis forecast period on the back of continued growth in interest-earning assets and interest rate hikes in the future.

 Higher net interest yield going forward